Brave Writer Podcast: Embracing Elements of Home with Tammy Kim

 In homeschool, we want to figure out how to make learning come alive for our children – and how we do that is not the same for every child.

-This is why many of us first shied away from the cookie cutter approach to public school, but still many of us have the pernicious ghost of our own public school past, influenced by expectations set by the curriculum, whispering not-so-sweet nothings into our ears about what school is and where our children should be.
+This is why many of us first shied away from a cookie cutter approach, but we still have the pernicious ghost of our own public school past, influenced by expectations set by the curriculum, whispering not-so-sweet nothings into our ears about what school is and where our children should be.